JeffersonLab/HydraUsersGuide/developers/database/tables.md

 Used by:

 ## Plot Types
-Used for:
+Used for:  Indicating which images Hydra should track

 Used by:

 ## Plots
-Used for:
+Used for:  Storing references to all of the images in Plot Types

-Used by:
+Used by:  Image Labeler, Image Browser

 ## Predict Status
 Used for: